Count all Words

 all_words = 0

-result = tgsearch.search(query=query, filters=filters, start=0, limit=0)
+results = tgsearch.search(query=query, filters=filters, limit=limit)

-total = int(result.hits)
+total = int(results.hits)

-print(f'tgsearch reponse: {total:,} new XML objects where added from {start_date} until today.')
+print(f'tgsearch reponse: {total:,} XML objects where added between {start_date} and {end_date}.')

 print('Downloading and counting now…')